-Lock and Load: Ace the 2025 Mississippi Gun Laws & Firearms Safety Quiz!
+Lock and Load: Ace the 2026 Mississippi Gun Laws & Firearms Safety Quiz!

 Question: 1 / 400

-No, state law preempts local laws
+No, state preemption laws prevent it

 Get further explanation with Examzify DeepDiveBeta

-Yes, but limited to discharge regulations
+Yes, but only related to discharge ordinances

 Next Question